roman-milk/roman-milk.github.io/making-mother-my-slut.md

  Mom, got up and looked at dad, "Dicky is sleeping with me, if that is OK with you my Master." lowering her eyes at me.

  I grabbed her hand, "Good night dad, sweet dreams, sis."
-Report_Story #1